lexnederbragt/lexnederbragt.com/laura-fortunato.md

     width: 150px;
     height: 150px;"/></center>

 Laura is an evolutionary anthropologist.
-Her research investigates the evolution of human social and cultural behaviour, working at the interface of biology and anthropology.
+Her research focuses on the evolution of human social and cultural behaviour, working at the interface of anthropology and biology.

 She is based in the <a href="http://www.anthro.ox.ac.uk/" target="_blank">School of Anthropology and Museum Ethnography</a> as